The Olympian We Knew As Bruce: Caitlyn Jenner In The '70s

 Soon Jenner found himself involved in water skiing, basketball, football and track.
 He was soon regarded as a well-rounded athlete with natural abilities.
 Along with the accolades came negative comments.
 Coaches, especially, thought that he might just be too good to be true and that his many talents may be in conflict with each other.

-Fast forward to 1972 to the Olympic games… When Jenner made the U.S. Olympic Track and Field team he said that he experienced “the biggest athletic thrill of my life”.
+When Jenner made the U.S. Olympic Track and Field team for the 1972 Olympics, he said that he experienced "the biggest athletic thrill of my life."
 He reportedly never expected to actually make the team but he did and the rest is history.
-As we know he went on to be a celebrated Olympian bringing home a gold medal in the 1976 Olympic games.
-It was quite a win for the U.S. especially since we were celebrating our bicentennial that year.
+As we know he went on to be a celebrated Olympian, bringing home a gold medal in the 1976 Olympic games.
+It was quite a win for the U.S., especially since the country was celebrating its bicentennial that year.

 Jenner put everything he had into his athletic training and it definitely paid off.
 He was a perfect male specimen for the decathlon.
-Many women looked at him as the perfect male specimen for other “sports” if you get my meaning.
-His notoriety led to his image being plastered all over America and the ladies liked what they saw!
+Many women looked at him as the perfect male specimen.
+His notoriety led to his image being plastered all over America -- certainly, for a track and field athlete, Jenner's ubiquity was rare.
+Jenner earned a place on the Wheaties cereal box, made the cover of numerous magazines (including Playgirl), and was a frequent guest on TV talk shows.

 By all public accounts, Jenner was the total package.
 He was a celebrated athlete and a good looking, all-American guy.
-He turned his love of sports into a spectacular living.
+He turned his love of sports into a spectacular living, and enjoyed the life of a celebrity.
 Truth be told though, Jenner was reportedly never comfortable in the spotlight.
 After all of his achievements he still lacked self-confidence.
 Ironically, he agreed to live in a public fishbowl when he appeared on a reality show with the Kardashians; odd behavior for a person who is self-conscious.

 Like it?
 Share with your friends!